TadiwaMakoni05/maverick/README.md

 TailwindCSS is configured in the `tailwind.config.js` file.
 You can customize the design system, colors, spacing, and more here.

-## Contributing

-Feel free to fork this project and submit a pull request for any improvements, bug fixes, or additional features.
-Please ensure that your code follows the existing code style and includes appropriate tests.

 ## License